Emergency Communication Methods

 Blackboard Connect - Mass Communication System.
-CSUN has a mass emergency communication system that can send messages to all faculty, staff and students.
-The Blackboard Connect system allows administration or emergency response personnel to send all students, staff and faculty time-sensitive information about unforeseen events and emergencies using voice, email, text, and social media messaging.
-The system can be used to broadcast pertinent information and provide details on appropriate response procedures.
+Can send messages to all faculty, staff and students.
+The Blackboard Connect system allows CSUN Police Services the ability to send all students, staff and faculty time-sensitive information about unforeseen events and emergencies using voice, email and text messaging.
+The system can be used to broadcast pertinent information and provide details on appropriate response.

-Campus Carillon - Outdoor Public Broadcast System.
-The Carillon is an outdoor public broadcast system.
+Campus Carillon - Is an outdoor public broadcast system.
 It is intended to alert persons who are outdoors and is not designed to be heard inside buildings.
-Real-time messages and emergency instructions can be broadcast through this system.
+Real-time messages and emergency instructions can be broadcasted.

 CSUN Home Page - During a critical incident or emergency, information will be prominently displayed on the home page.

-Two-Way Radios - Campus employees who utilize two-way radios for routine business (for example, Police, Physical Plant, etc.) will also receive alerts and warnings via their radios.
+Two-Way Radios - Are utilized for routine business (for example, Police, Physical Plant Management, etc.) and will also receive alerts and warnings via their radios.

-Hand-Held Megaphones - Specially trained staff and faculty acting in the capacity of Volunteer Building Marshal or CSUN CERT (Community Emergency Response Team) members have access to hand-held megaphones to assist in communicating information during an emergency or critical incident.
+Hand-Held Megaphones - Specially trained CSUN staff and faculty acting in the capacity of volunteer Building Marshal or CSUN CERT (Community Emergency Response Team) members have access to hand-held megaphones to assist in communicating information during an emergency or critical incident.

-Blue Light Phones - To report an emergency, faculty, staff and students can utilize the blue light phones located on the campus.
+Blue Light Phones - To report an emergency, faculty, staff and students can utilize the blue light phones located on the campus (including parking structures).
 When activated, the phone connects directly to a CSUN police dispatcher.
-There are 60 Blue Light phones strategically placed on campus.
+There are 94 Blue Light phones strategically placed on campus.
 There are also Yellow Emergency Call Boxes that are TTY compatible for the hearing impaired.

 24-hour Emergency (CSUN Police, Fire or Medical): 911